 Your posterior teeth (back ones) however, are too thick for normal transillumination to be effective and require a much stronger light source which most dentists do not have.
 Because of this, we rely on X-rays to identify any caries that is going on in-between them, or around your existing fillings.

-The best view for detecting general caries is the 'reproducible bitewing radiograph'.
+The best view for detecting general caries is the ‘reproducible bitewing radiograph’.
 Sometimes a peri-apical X-ray may be needed instead, or as well to check just how deep the decay has gone.
-Any changes around the root tip that may indicate a root canal treatment
+Any changes around the root tip that may indicate a root canal treatment was needed.